kylekingcdn/music-library-exporter/README.md

 1. Build!

+## Support

+Have a question, comment or suggestion?

+Please feel free to send us an [email](mailto:support@music-exporter.app) or [open an issue](https://github.com/kylekingcdn/music-library-exporter/issues/new).

+We would love to hear from you!

 ## License

 This project is licensed under the **GNU General Public License v3.0**.
 See [`LICENSE`](https://github.com/kylekingcdn/music-library-exporter/blob/master/LICENSE) for more information.